Component Lifecycle and State Management

 Section titled “Instructor Demo”Ensure No Outside Access to Class Attributes

-Section titled “Ensure No Outside Access to Class Attributes”JavaScript supports private class attributes.
+Fortunately, JavaScript supports private class attributes.
 You can mark a class attribute as private by prefixing it with a # symbol.
-Update the user-card to implement the followed attribute as a private field.
+Let’s update the user-card to implement the _followed attribute as a private field.
+While we’re at it, let’s also clean up the other class members that were marked with a leading underscore: _btn, _onFollow, and _setFollow.

 class UserCard extends HTMLElement { #followed = false;